gooooloo/reversi-alpha-zero/readme.md

 Then run below command.
 It is for file server module (change 5678 to any other port you like).
 It is necessary because self play is running on other machines.
 This command doesn't need GPU.
-You need to figure out ip of this machine, since it is needed when self play on other machine.
+You need to figure out ip of this machine, since it is needed when self playing on other machines.

 ```bash
 python3.6 -m src.reversi_zero.run fs --env reversi --port 5678